AthenZ/athenz/docs/zts_access_token_guide.md

 grant_type=client_credentials&scope=demo%3Adomain
 ```

-If the principal requests an access token only for accessing
+If the principal requests an access token for accessing `demo` and `sherpa`
-`demo` domain and wants to include `readers` and `writers` roles it has access
+domains and wants to include `readers` and `writers` roles it has access to,
-to in that domain, the request would be:
+the request would be:

 ```
 POST /zts/v1/oauth2/token HTTP/1.1
 Host: <zts-address>
 Content-Type: application/x-www-form-urlencoded

-grant_type=client_credentials&scope=demo%3Arole.readers+sherpa%3Arole.writers
+grant_type=client_credentials&audience=demo&scope=demo%3Arole.readers+sherpa%3Arole.writers
 ```

 If the principal requests an access token along with an id token for accessing